risc0/risc0/docs/metal-optimization-progress.md

   930MB max RAM and a 217.4KB seal.
 - `cargo run --release -p risc0-circuit-keccak --features prove --example keccak -- --po2 14 --count 1` completed in 1.930s, about 41.975 keccak/sec.
-  Keccak Metal is still disabled in `risc0-circuit-keccak`, so this is a CPU fallback baseline and not evidence of Metal Keccak coverage.
+  Keccak Metal is still absent in `risc0-circuit-keccak` and `risc0-circuit-keccak-sys`, so this is a CPU fallback baseline and not evidence of Metal Keccak coverage.
 - Higher-level Keccak syscall/assumption proving also passes on the current default M3 + Metal rv32im path, while the Keccak accelerator proof itself still uses the CPU Keccak circuit path: